 Except for essential cookies, all cookies will only be retained for a commercially reasonable period of time.

 Other web sites

-Under the Data Protection Act 1998 you have a right to access the personal data held about you.
-To obtain a copy of the personal information we hold about you, please write to us at Carnival Business Park, Basildon, Essex.
+Under the EU General Data Protection Regulation (GDPR) you have a right to access the personal data held about you.
+To obtain a copy of the personal information we hold about you, please write to us at ChunkyChips.net, Carnival Business Park, Basildon, Essex.
 SS14 3WN enclosing a cheque for £10 (to cover the costs of administration and collating the information) made payable to ChunkyChips.Net Limited.

 We use reasonable endeavours to ensure the information we hold about you is accurate and up to date.
 If you believe the information we are holding is incorrect or incomplete, please write to us as soon as possible at the above address or email us at [email protected].
 We will use reasonable endeavours to promptly correct any information found to be incorrect.

 As an add-on product to our core services, we offer various levels of data hosting services to our customers.
 When you order these services from us, we will provide you with secure logon information to enable you to access the server(s).
 Once this information is provided, we have no access to any of the information you choose to upload or share on the server space.
 We are committed to helping our customers protect the security and privacy of information stored or transferred using our services.

 We protect the security and integrity of our wider network, however you remain responsible for the security and maintenance of any data (personal or otherwise) that you maintain on the server space you rent from us.
 You should regularly change and/or review the security of your server space.
 We provide our services at the direction of our customers and define our obligations for customer hosted data in our agreements with our customers.